“Welcome to the thirty-sixth running of the ‘One and Only’ Preston, sponsored as always by Preston’s Garages Ltd of Writtle, Chelmsford, Essex.

 As always you are all advised to prepare yourselves and your cars in the traditional ‘Preston way’.
 Regulars will know what this means.
 If you are new to the Preston, everything that you’ve heard, and more, is true!

-As always we need many marshals, so if you cannot compete please contact Jim Bowie or Craig Marven, their contact details are given later in the regulations.
+As always we need many marshals, so if you cannot compete please contact Jim Bowie or Luis Gutierrez Diaz – their contact details are given later in these regulations.
 Marshalling is a vital role for any event, but the Preston requires about 100, so you will be very welcome and very much appreciated.
 Those of you intending to enter, please try hard to get some friends to marshal.